section-engineering-education/engineering-education/content/articles/missing-values-in-time-series/index.md

 Time series models work with complete data, and therefore they require the missing data to be replaced with meaningful values before actual analysis.
 At a high level, missing values in time series are handled in two ways, either dropping them or replacing them.
 However, dropping missing values can be an inappropriate solution due to the time order of the data and the correlation between observations in adjacent periods.

 Estimating a reasonable value such that the components of the series are not distorted is an excellent approach to dealing with missing values in time series.
-Imputation is replacing missing values with values estimated from the same data or observed from the environment with the same conditions underlying the missing data.
+Imputation replaces missing values with values estimated from the same data or observed from the environment with the same conditions underlying the missing data.

 This article will guide us in addressing such a problem in time series data.